Ford to move production of Focus, C-Max cars from Michigan

 "We actively are pursuing future vehicle alternatives to produce at Michigan Assembly and will discuss this issue with United Auto Workers leadership as part of the upcoming negotiations," she said.

-Ford, like crosstown rivals General Motors Co (GM.N) and Fiat Chrysler Automobiles (FCHA.MI) (FCAU.N), got support from the U.S. government to build fuel-efficient vehicles in U.S. plants.
+Ford, like crosstown rivals General Motors Co and Fiat Chrysler Automobiles , got support from the U.S. government to build fuel-efficient vehicles in U.S. plants.

 Jimmy Settles, the union's chief liaison and negotiator with Ford, said in a statement: "We are extremely confident that a new product commitment will be secured during the upcoming 2015 negotiations and that the Michigan Assembly Plant will maintain a full production schedule."